-Summarizing the main empirical observations of this section, we have seen that Tiwa allows discontinuous DPs and that both elements of a discontinuous DP behave like independent DPs.
-Interestingly, these discontinuous DPs display case doubling even though this same type of case concord is not possible internal to a continuous DP constituent.
-Finally, this pattern of case doubling occurs with a variety of case markers and with any element that can be separated from the other DP elements in a discontinuous structure.
+In this section, we have seen that Tiwa allows discontinuous DPs and that each element of a discontinuous DP behaves like an independent DP.
+Interestingly, the majority of these discontinuous DPs display case matching even though this same type of case concord is not possible internal to a continuous DP constituent.
+This pattern of case matching occurs with a variety of case markers and with any element that can be separated from the other DP elements in a discontinuous structure.
+The only exception to case matching is found with split object DPs, which may or may not match in accusative case marking.
+This pattern reflects a broader phenomenon of DOM in the language.
 With these basic facts in mind, we now turn to a discussion of previous proposals for analyzing case concord.